sCrypt-Inc/scryptTS-docs/docs/how-to-customize-a-contract-tx.md

 Numbers in [] represent index, starting from 0.

 ### Customize
 You can customize a deployment tx builder by overriding its `buildDeployTransaction` method.
+The first parameter `utxos` represents one or more [P2PKH](https://learnmeabitcoin.com/technical/p2pkh) inputs for paying transaction fees.
+The second parameter `amount` is the balance of contract output.
+The last parameter `changeAddress` is optional and represents the P2PKH change address.

 ```ts
 class DemoContract extends SmartContract {